FlexMeasures/flexmeasures/documentation/tut/toy-example-process.rst

 Finally, in the SHIFTABLE policy, the process is shifted to capture the best prices, avoiding the time restrictions.

-Quantitatively, comparing the total cost of running the process under each policy, the BREAKABLE policy achieves the best results.
-This is because it can fit much more consumption blocks in the cheapest hours.
+Let's list the power price the policies achieved for each of the four blocks they scheduled:

 +-------------------------+------------+-----------+-----------+
 |          Block          | INFLEXIBLE | BREAKABLE | SHIFTABLE |